-July 1st saw the reopening of Brighton’s Montezuma’s store on Duke Street, and it seemed only fair (purely in the name of investigative journalism, you understand) that I should go down and “investigate” some of their chocolate, and chat to the staff.
+July 1st saw the reopening of Brighton’s Montezuma’s store on Duke Street, and it seemed only fair (purely in the name of investigative journalism, you understand) that I should go down and “investigate” some of their chocolate, and meet the team.

 As you’d expect from a well-renowned and successful company, the shop has followed all the government’s guidelines, limiting customers to four at a time, providing directions and markers for customers to follow on the floor, and readily available hand sanitiser.
 (Is it just me or is it weird that such a sentence is now deemed a normal part of reviewing a shop?!)